JesseVanEvert/go_cloud_two_project/README.md

 ## contributions

+- All:
+  Every team member was available when one of the other members was stuck, Brandon especially has always been ready to help when needed.

 - Brandon:
   - Frontend development with vue.js and bootstrap;
   - Development student and class service;
-  - Attempt deployment openshift and minikube + kubernetes;
+  - Attempt deployment openshift and minikube + kubernetes.

 - Tanzeel:
   - Development student and class service;
   - Attempt deployment openshift and minikube + kubernetes;
-  - Frontend development with vue.js and bootstrap;
+  - Development of a frontend for testing the student and class service;
+  - Implementation of RabbitMQ in the student service.

 - Mahedi:
   - Development message service;
   - Attempt deployment openshift and minikube + kubernetes;
   - Frontend development with vue.js and bootstrap;
+  - Containerized the frontend with a dockerfile for deployment.

 - Jesse
   - Development lecturer service;